MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/property-pages.md

 - Active solution build configuration

-   [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] has an active solution configuration, available in the automation model by implementing `DTE.Solution.SolutionBuild.ActiveConfiguration`.
+   Visual Studio has an active solution configuration, available in the automation model by implementing `DTE.Solution.SolutionBuild.ActiveConfiguration`.
 A solution configuration is a collection that contains one project configuration for each project in the solution (each project can have multiple configurations, on multiple platforms, with dissimilar names).
 For more information relating to the solution's property pages, see [Solution Configuration](../../extensibility/internals/solution-configuration.md).

 - Project currently selected

    Implement the <xref:Microsoft.VisualStudio.Shell.Interop.IVsMonitorSelection.GetCurrentSelection%2A> method to retrieve the project hierarchy and project item or items selected.
 From DTE, you would use the `SelectedItems.SelectedItem.Project` and `SelectedItems.SelectedItem.ProjectItem` methods.
-There is sample code under those headings in the core [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] documents.
+There is sample code under those headings in the core Visual Studio documents.

 ## See also
 - <xref:Microsoft.VisualStudio.Shell.Interop.IVsPropertyPage>